placetopay-org/bancolombia-sdk/readme.md

     }

     if ($result->isRejected()) {
-        // There will be no money
+        // There will be no money, you can try it again }
-    }
 } catch (\PlacetoPay\BancolombiaSDK\Exceptions\BancolombiaException $e) {
     // Handle the exception